WELCOME TO GOOD FOOD IRELAND

-Good Food Ireland® is home to authentic local food experience on the island of Ireland and is the quality assurance mark for everyone who simply loves good food.
-Our premium collection brings together farmers, food producers and fishermen, gourmet accommodation, pubs, cafes, cookery schools and speciality food shops.
-All must meet strict criteria, based on a shared philosophy of using indigenous local food, before being part of our family of members.
+Founded in 2006, Good Food Ireland® is the quality guarantee for everyone who simply loves good food.
+Our premium collection, linking agri-food and tourism hospitality businesses, brings together farmers, food producers and fishermen, gourmet accommodation, pubs, cafes, cookery schools and speciality food shops.
+All have met strict criteria, through independent inspection and approval, based on premium standards and a shared philosophy for using indigenous local food, prior to being welcomed to the Good Food Ireland family of members.

 A Brief History